-This classic, yet contemporary Carl B. Stokes U.S. Courthouse stands 430 feet tall overlooking the Cuyahoga River and Cleveland’s Central Business District.
-The first courthouse to be built in Cleveland in 100 years, the building was named after Carl B. Stokes, the first African-American Democrat to serve in the Ohio House of Representatives and the first to serve as Mayor of Cleveland.
-Opened in 2002, the Stokes Courthouse features 16 courtrooms and judge’s chambers and is home to the 37-foot-tall Cleveland Venus sculpture by Jim Dine.
+The Carl B. Stokes U.S. Courthouse stands 430 feet high, overlooking the Cuyahoga River and Cleveland’s central business district.
+The first courthouse to be built in Cleveland in 100 years and is named after Carl Burton Stokes [nongovernment site], the first African-American Democrat to serve both in the Ohio House of Representatives and as mayor of Cleveland.

-Parking and Public Transportation Several public parking facilities are available in the vicinity of the Stokes Courthouse, including two lots directly adjacent to the building plaza managed by USA Parking.
-The Greater Cleveland Regional Transit Authority is easily accessible via pedway connection to Tower City Center.
+Several public parking facilities are available in the vicinity of the Stokes Courthouse, including two USA Parking lots adjacent to the courthouse plaza.
+The Greater Cleveland Regional Transit Authority [nongovernment site] is easily accessible via the pedway connection to Tower City Center.

 - ATM – 7th Floor

 - Cafeteria (open 7:00 a.m.– 2:00 p.m.
 Monday through Friday) – 7th Floor

 - Conference room and auditorium with stadium seating for 106 (contact Stokes Service Desk for reservations) – 7th Floor

 - Fitness Center – Lower Level 3

 - Nurse Clinic (open 10:00 a.m.– 2:00 p.m.
 Monday through Friday) – Lower Level 1